duckdb/duckdb-web/docs/configuration/pragmas.md

 ### Explain Plan Output

 The output of [`EXPLAIN`](../sql/statements/profiling) output can be configured to show only the physical plan.
-This is the default configuration.
+This is the default configuration:

 ```sql
 SET explain_output = 'physical_only';